csss-pacmacro/csss-pacmacro.github.io/notes.md

   2. on campus, people should have wifi everywhere, so people could communicate through discord or just make plans in person beforehand.
   3. there are multiplayer pacman variants we can take inspiration from.
   4. what if everyone is a ghost & pacman is ai based?
-  5. different gamemodes?
+  5. different gamemodes? -> minimize chaos
 - will we have access inside the AQ?
-- will we do it outside & if so, will we be doing pacmacro at night?
+- will we do it outside & if so, will it be at night?
 -

 # challenges: